TechPmCareerPath/AI_Job_Search_Center/README.md

 **AI Job Search Center:**

-a) You can organize and execute a job search PLAN using pre-defined **tasks and goals YOU choose.** This keeps the job hunt fresh and variable and yet intentional.
+a) You can organize and execute a job search plan using pre-defined **tasks and goals YOU choose.** This keeps the job hunt fresh and variable and yet intentional.

 b) Allows you to set WHEN your job search week begins and ends.
 You want to do a job search Tuesday through Sunday?
 No problem!
 A Job Search Dashboard **shows your progress** and what needs to be completed by a due date you chose.